anishbadri/TodayChef/README.md

+# TodayChef
-# TodayChef helps sending notifications(sms) for all roomates to remind their turn of cooking.
+Helps sending notifications(sms) to all roomates to remind their turn of cooking.
 Uses Twilio as a sms api